Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: Conclusions

+{In this work we investigate the evolution of Krylov complexity in Schr\"odinger field theory at \emph{positive} chemical potential $\mu$, and support our numerical observations using engineered Wightman power spectra with controlled frequency truncations.
+In the numerical part, all moments entering the Lanczos construction are evaluated with a finite series truncation $\sum_{k=0}^{200}(\cdots)$; this truncation is a numerical regulator (not a physical cutoff) and is used only to extract the Lanczos data in a controllable way, while the qualitative features we emphasize---the single-sided truncation of $f^{W}(\omega)$ at $\omega=\mu$ and the associated crossover/deflection in $a_n,b_n$---are explained by independent analytic arguments.}

+Our main result is a dynamical transition induced by the single-sided spectral cutoff at $\omega=\mu$: as $\mu$ becomes positive and increases, the Lanczos coefficients develop a characteristic deflection/two-stage structure.
+In particular, $b_{n}$ exhibits an early-stage linear growth with slope $\pi/\beta$ and then crosses over to an asymptotic slope $2/\beta$, while $a_{n}$ changes from near-zero values to an asymptotic linear descent with slope $-4/\beta$.
+This behavior is qualitatively different from the non-positive-$\mu$ case \cite{He:2024hkw} and provides a spectral interpretation of how chemical potential reshapes operator growth.

+We also emphasize that the asymptotic behaviors inferred in Sec.~\ref{sec3} are supported from two complementary viewpoints: (i) an algebraic effective description based on the $SL(2,\mathbb{R})$ construction (used in Sec.~\ref{sec3} to connect large-$n$ Lanczos asymptotics to complexity growth), and (ii) a spectral/orthogonal-polynomial characterization (Sec.~\ref{sec4} and Appendix~\ref{app:crossover}) that relates deflections/plateaus of $a_n,b_n$ to hard cutoffs/truncation windows in $f^{W}(\omega)$ and yields an estimate for the crossover location $n^{\ast}$.
+These viewpoints are consistent and together provide a coherent picture of the late-time dynamics.

+Using engineered spectra, we further illustrate how the \emph{truncation window} affects complexity growth: single-sided exponential decay (and a single-sided hard cutoff) leads to quadratic growth at late times, while a two-sided exponentially decaying spectrum (approximately recovered at large $\mu$) restores an exponential-growth regime consistent with maximal-chaos-like expectations.
+Moreover, the comparison in Fig.~\ref{3anbn} shows that a single-sided truncation produces a deflection in the Lanczos coefficients, whereas a symmetric two-sided truncation produces a plateau, and an asymmetric two-sided truncation can generate two inflection points.

+To summarize the underlying mechanism in one sentence: the hard one-sided cutoff at $\omega=\mu$ makes the effective large-frequency tail of $f^{W}(\omega)$ intrinsically \emph{single-sided}, which drives the Lanczos data away from the MP-type two-sided exponential regime and into the Laguerre-type asymptotics ($b_n\sim 2n/\beta$, $a_n\sim -4n/\beta$), and this change of asymptotic Lanczos growth enforces a late-time quadratic complexity $K(t)\propto t^{2}$.

+{Finally, we stress that the operators considered in this work are already \emph{non-Hermitian} in general, and consequently the Wightman power spectrum is not required to be an even function of $\omega$.
+Our results show that the combination of spectral \emph{asymmetry} (non-Hermiticity) and hard cutoffs/truncations can leave sharp signatures in Lanczos data (deflections/plateaus) and in the resulting complexity growth.
+It would be interesting to further explore these signatures in more general non-Hermitian settings (e.g. different operator choices) and in interacting Schr\"odinger-invariant theories, which we leave for future work.}

-\acknowledgments This work was partially supported by the National Natural Science Foundation of China (Grants No.12175008, 12165009), Hunan Natural Science Foundation (Grants No. 2023JJ30487, 2022JJ40340), and the Key Project of Sichuan Science and Technology Education Joint Fund (25LHJJ0097).
+\acknowledgments This work was partially supported by the National Natural Science Foundation of China (Grants No.~12175008 and 12165009), the Hunan Natural Science Foundation (Grants No.~2023JJ30487 and 2022JJ40340), the Key Project of Sichuan Science and Technology Education Joint Fund (No.~25LHJJ0097), and the Sichuan Natural Science Foundation (Grant No.~2026NSFSC0746).